Battle of Remagen: Aircraft attack the bridge

-Later that day at 4:44 pm, eight Stuka dive bombers and one Bf 109 fighter made a low-level attack straight up the river to attack the bridge, and the U.S. 482d AW shot eight aircraft down.
-Thirty minutes later, eight more Stukas attacked, this time straight along the river at 3000 ft, without evasive action, and the anti-aircraft fire of the 90mm guns of 413th AAA Gun Battalion again brought down all of the aircraft.
+Later that day at 4:44 p.m., eight Stuka dive bombers and one Bf 109 fighter made a low-level attack straight up the river to attack the bridge, and the U.S. 482d AW shot eight aircraft down.
+Around 5:15 p.m., eight more Stukas attacked, this time straight along the river at 3000 ft, without evasive action, and the anti-aircraft fire of the 90mm guns of 413th AAA Gun Battalion again brought down all of the aircraft.
 The intense, concentrated anti-aircraft fire repeatedly prevented the Germans from knocking out the bridge.
 The American anti-aircraft fire was so intense as the tracer bullets concentrated on the aircraft that the air around the planes was lit up with a pink glow.

 On Friday 9 March, the Germans sent 17 aircraft to attack the bridge, but their bombs missed.
 The American forces reported that they had probably downed 13 of the 17 German aircraft.
 The aircraft also attacked the many vehicles and troops crowding the roads around the bridge with some success.
 The Luftwaffe also utilized Kampfgeschwader 200 (200th Bomber Wing), a special purpose unit, that among other tasks, was quite experienced operating jet aircraft and captured Allied machines.
 On 9 and 10 March, nine Fw 190G-1 fighter-bombers from 11 Staffel./KG 200 were dispatched from Twente to Frankfurt to operate against the bridge by night.
 They duly attacked, but scored no hits.
 The Americans estimated that from 7 to 17 March they shot down 109 planes, and probably destroyed 36 others, out of a total of 367 sent to attack the bridge.

 Continued attacks

-Between 7–14 March, while under attack by 11 weakened German divisions, the five U.S. divisions of the U.S. V and VII Corps captured 11,200 German prisoners of war and lost only 863 soldiers.
+Between 7 March and 14 March, while under attack by 11 weakened German divisions, the five U.S. divisions of the U.S. V and VII Corps captured 11,200 German prisoners of war and lost only 863 soldiers.